ggonnella/textformats/manuals/TF-Spec_tests.md

 ### Non-canonical text representations

-The content of `valid` shall be only textual representations which are obtained back when encoding the data they represent.
+The content of `valid` shall be only string representations which are obtained back when encoding the data they represent.
-In some cases, only the decoding shall be tested, because the data has a "non-canonical" textual representation.
+In some cases, only the decoding shall be tested, because the data has a "non-canonical" string representation.
 In this case a different key is used for listing the examples:
 `oneway`.
 Like under 'valid', the data is given as a mapping with encoded string representations as keys and the decoded data as values: